The Configuration Performance Metrics Dialogs

 The Configuration List

-For the majority of situations, the first three errors are the only ones of interest.
-These are indicated in the figure below.
+For the majority of situations, the "big three" errors indicated in the figure below are the major ones of interest.

 The Most Important Error Metrics